 Calculating earnings from gross to net or net to gross, withholding certain deductions, and sending payments can be as ordinary as paying rent.
 Benefit elections and employee and employer charges are payroll functions.
 Payroll services automate tax filing and deposits.
 Self-service tools let employees adjust elective deductions, direct deposit accounts, and tax withholdings without HR help.

 HR teams oversee employee development, management evaluations, disciplinary actions, time and attendance, and a healthy and safe work environment.
 It includes pay, performance, learning, and incident recording.
-HR can automate, regulate, and streamline timesheets, overtime rules, time-off policies, and approval processes.
-This function also manages employee performance reviews and goals.
+HRMS performance management features, like goal tracking and continuous feedback, empower employees to proactively engage in their career development, enhancing job engagement and satisfaction.

 This relates to primary workforce management and is crucial for non-full-time organizations.
 Contractors, consultants, interns, and temporary workers supply specific skills and handle labor spikes.
 The HRMS doesn’t entirely manage these relationships because contingent employees aren’t always on the payroll and aren’t eligible for benefits.
 However, their work contributes to company success, so tracking how many contingent employees are on board at any given time and the total costs are essential.